plasma-group/pigi/packages/docs/src/spec/src/04-client-architecture/event-watcher.rst

 ================
 It's often important that an event only be handled **once**.
 We might otherwise end up in a situation in which, for example, a client attempts to credit the same deposit twice.
 We also don't want to increase client load by querying the same events multiple times.

 ``EventWatcher`` is therefore slightly more complicated than a basic Ethereum event watcher.
 Each ``EventWatcher`` instance has access to a local database that it **MUST** use to store the hash of any event that's already been seen.
-The hash of an event is computed as the `keccak256`_ hash of the `hash of the transaction`_ that emitted event prepended to the `index of the event`_.
+The hash of an event is computed as the `keccak256`_ hash of the hash of the `ABI encoded transaction`_ that emitted event prepended to the index of the event.

 ``EventWatcher`` will also store the current block up to which it has checked for a given event on a given contract. ``EventWatcher`` **MUST** store a different block for each tuple of ``(contract, event name, event filter)``.